 - Campus: Okanagan

-- Faculty: Faculty of Applied Science (Engineering)
+- Faculty: School of Engineering

 - Degree: Bachelor of Applied Science (Engineering)

 You can combine your studies with full-time, paid work at top local and international organizations.

 You can study intense specialization in a single field.

 Civil Engineering introduces you to the broad field of engineering that deals with the planning, construction, and maintenance of fixed structures and public works.
 Common civil engineering projects include buildings, plants, roads, water supply and sewer systems, and flood and traffic control.
 Civil engineers design structures and alter geography to suit human needs.

 Experiential learning and research